ld32/SmartSlurm/README.md

       If yes, use jobUniqueFlag as job flag

-      Otherwise, check if there is -P program?
+      Otherwise, check if there is -P xyz?

+        If yes, use xyz as program name

+        Othewise, use the command in --wrap or slurm script as program name

-        If yes, check if there is -I inputFile?
+        Check if there is -I inputFile?

           If yes, use program+inputFile as job unique flag

           Otherwise, create a unique job flag, such as program+randomSring

-        Otherwise, check if there is --wrap?

-          If yes, use command in --wrap as program name and program+randomString as job flag

-          Otherwise, check if there is slurmScript

-            If yes, use slurmScript as program name and program+randomString as job flag

 ### What is the logic to estimate memory and time?